littlezaide/haggadah/02_beforethemeal.md

 **The sederboss answers:**

-We celebrate tonight because Pharaoh enslaved us in Egypt, and Lord delivered us out of there.
+We celebrate tonight because Pharaoh enslaved us in Egypt, and the Lord delivered us out of there.
 Had he not, we'd probably be still be slaves.
-So even if all of us were wise and well-versed in the Torah, it would still be our duty from year to year, to tell the story of the deliverance from Egypt.
-Indeed to dwell at length on it, is accounted praiseworthy.
+So even if all of us were wise and knew the Torah super well, it would still be our duty to tell the story of our deliverance from Egypt every year.
+As Martha Stewart once coined: "it's a good thing".

-## The Four Sons ##
+## The Four Children ##

-BY A fitting answer to the questions of each of the four types of the sons of Israel, does the Torah explain the meaning of this night's celebration.

-The wise son eager to learn asks earnestly: "What mean the testimonies and the statutes and the ordinances, which the Lord our God hath commanded us?"
-To him thou shalt say: "This service is held in order to worship the Lord our God, that it may be well with us all the days of our life".

-The wicked son inquires in a mocking spirit: "What mean ye by this service?"
-As he says ye and not we, he excludes himself from the household of Israel.
-Therefore thou shouldst turn on him and say: "It is because of that which the Lord did for me when I came forth out of Egypt".
-For me and not for him, for had he been there, he would not have been found worthy of being redeemed.

-The simple son indifferently asks: "What is this?"
-To him thou shalt say: "By strength of hand the Lord brought us out of Egypt, out of the house of bondage".

-And for the son who is unable to inquire, thou shalt explain the whole story of the Passover; as it is said: "And thou shalt tell thy son in that day, saying 'It is because of that which the Lord did for me when I came forth out of Egypt'".
+The Torah explains the meaning of the seder's celebration through the "four children" archetypes (the torah uses "sons" but that's weird since daughters exist, so let's just go with children):

+First the wise child.
+She asks eagerly about all the different things and symbols.
+To her you say "we do this to remember how we bad things once were Jews we were slaves in Egypt, and to appreciate how that isn't the case anymore.

+The wicked child mockingly asks "what do you get out of this?"
+He deliberately says "you"--not "we" and excludes himself from the table.
+Strangely, the Torah suggests that you turn on this child, ironically excluding him from the current group as punishment.
+Perhaps simply saying the same thing you told the wise child would suffice: "being slaves sucked, and we appreciate not being slaves."

+The simple child indifferently asks: "What is this?".
+Here, it seems explaining to her in a similar and  perhaps simpler way will suffice: "Slavery bad; non-slavery good".

+And for the child who doesn't even no how to ask, the Torah suggests telling him the whole passover story (though perhaps the epic Charlton Heston movie will do) and then explain as you did with all your children that we celebrate passover to celebrate freedom from bondage.

 ## Oppression ##

-IT IS well for all of us whether young or old to consider how God's help has been our unfailing stay and support through ages of trial and persecution.
-Ever since He called our father Abraham from the bondage of idolatry to His service of truth, He has been our Guardian; for not in one country alone nor in one age have violent men risen up against us, but in every generation and in every land, tyrants have sought to destroy us; and the Holy One, blessed be He, has delivered us from their hands.

-The Torah tells us that when Jacob our father was a homeless wanderer, he went down into Egypt, and sojourned there, few in number.
-All the souls of his household were threescore and ten.
-And Joseph was already in Egypt; he was the governor over the land.
-And Joseph placed his father and his brethren, and gave them a possession, as Pharaoh had commanded.
-And Israel dwelt in the land of Goshen; and they got them possessions therein, and were fruitful, and multiplied exceedingly.

-And Joseph died, and all his brethren, and all that generation.
-Now there arose a new king over Egypt, who knew not Joseph.
-And he said unto his people: 'Behold, the people of the children of Israel are too many and too mighty for us; come, let us deal wisely with them, lest they multiply, and it come to pass, that when there befalleth us any war, they also join themselves unto our enemies, and fight against us, and get them up out of the land'.
-Therefore they set over them taskmasters to afflict them with burdens.
-And they built for Pharaoh store-cities, Pithom and Raamses.
-But the more the Egyptians afflicted them, the more the Israelites multiplied and the more they spread abroad.

-And the Egyptians dealt ill with us, and afflicted us, and laid upon us cruel bondage.
-And we cried unto the Lord, the God of our fathers, and the Lord heard our voice and saw our affliction and our toil and our oppression.
-And the Lord brought us forth out of Egypt, with a mighty hand and with an outstretched arm and with great terror and with signs and with wonders.
-He sent before us Moses and Aaron and Miriam.
-And He brought forth His people with joy, His chosen ones with singing.
-And He guided them in the wilderness, as a shepherd his flock.

-Therefore He commanded us to observe the Passover in its season, from year to year, that His law shall be in our mouths, and that we shall declare His might unto our children, His salvation to all generations.
+Oppression: a tale as old as time.
+It is something we as jews (and not just jews) have faced from tyrants for about 5778 years.
+Thankfully, we keep escaping it, procreating, and multiplying.

+Today's Oppression story-du-jour is that involving the Egyptians.
+We lived there in small numbers, multiplied a bit, but one day the new Egyptian king was displeased by our presence, demanding they curb our growth.
+They tried and tried again and failed.
+So, they enslaved us.
+Still we prevailed as the Lord brought us out of there with help from Moses, Aaron, and Miriam.
+He commanded then that we observe Passover every year, passed on from generation to generation.

 **All read in unison:**

 Who is like unto Thee, O Lord, among the mighty?
 Who is like unto Thee, glorious in holiness,
 Fearful in praises, doing wonders?
 The Lord shall reign for ever and ever.

 ## Dayenu ##